 B2B Marketing As A Percentage of Total Revenue

 When comparing B2B marketing costs as a percentage of overall revenue, the average company spends between 6.4% and 6.8%.
 B2B product companies spend 6.4% of total revenue annually while B2B service firms typically spend 6.8% of total revenue.

-B2B Marketing Spend By Industry
+B2B Digital Marketing Budget Spend By Industry

 Different industries spend at different levels.
-Even within industries, companies will set their B2B marketing budgets based on internal and external factors that can vary greatly from one business to the next.
+Even within industries, companies will set their B2B digital marketing budgets based on internal and external factors that can vary greatly from one business to the next.